crbikebike/data-rocket/README.md

 **main.py**

-The main workhorse.
+The main facilitator.
 This file pulls data from Harvest (Forecast coming soon!) and inserts it to the PostgreSQL database

 **data_rocket_conf.py**